Coming Events

 Spoken Divine Service, 6:00 p.m.

-Saturday, March 18: Family Life Committee Trivia Night
+Saturday, March 18: Family Life Committee Trivia Night (watch for news)

 4th Sunday in Lent: March 19